No trip to Paris is complete without a visit to the Louvre. Learn all our travel secrets - including the entrance to the Louvre everyone forgets.

 When you think about "secrets" at the Louvre, you probably imagine some dark and mysterious tales, straight from the Da Vinci Code.
-But the secrets I'm about to share are lot more family friendly - and admittedly less dramatic - than anything Dan Brown created!
+But the secrets I'm about to share - like the entrance to the Louvre that everyone forgets about -are lot more travel friendly than anything Dan Brown created!

-The Louvre is one of my favourite places and it wouldn't be an exaggeration to say it's the most famous, the most spectacular art gallery in the world.
+The Louvre is one of my favourite places in all of Paris.
+And I'm not alone.
+It wouldn't be an exaggeration to say it's the most famous, the most spectacular art gallery in the world.
 But it's so much more than that!
 It's also a museum, a piece of royal history, and a medieval fortress.
-At times, it's been the most crowded place I've ever experienced and I've also been completely alone for several rooms at a time.
+At times, it's been the most crowded place I've ever experienced and I've also been completely alone in several rooms.

 If your trip to Paris includes a visit to the Louvre - and it absolutely should - here are some insider secrets to help you get the most out of your visit.